Stratification theorems for exponential sums in families: Introduction

 and $|\alpha_{i,j}|=|k|^{w_{i,j}/2}$.
 Moreover, for trace functions of the form~\textup{(\ref{eq-char-sum})}, we have $w_{i,j}\leq i$.

 In fact, more generally, for any finite extension $k_n/k$ of degree~$n$, we have

 \end{theorem}

-The condition $w_{i,j}\leq i$ is valid for character sums but also for much more general trace functions (those which are ``mixed of weights~$\leq 0$''); it is the direct reflection of the Riemann Hypothesis over finite fields.
+The condition $w_{i,j}\leq i$ is valid for character sums but also for much more general trace functions (those which are ``mixed of weights~$\leq 0$''); it is a direct reflection of the Riemann Hypothesis over finite fields in the most general form proved by Deligne.

 Assuming that this condition $w_{i,j}\leq i$ holds, the structure theorem leads to the bound

 where

 It follows that this approach leads to non-trivial bounds for the exponential sums, provided two conditions are met: \begin{enumerate} \item One can give an upper-bound for the numbers $b_i(M)$ (which are called \emph{Betti numbers}) or at least for their sum~$C$; \item One can prove that $b_i(M)$ is zero for $i$ large, and especially (and at least) for~$i=2d$ (since in general the summation set $V(k)$ will have size of order of magnitude about $|k|^{d}=|k|^{2d/2}$, so that having $w=2d$ leads to a trivial bound). \end{enumerate}